Flekay/The-Farmer-Was-Replaced/README.md

 ## Contributing

 We welcome and encourage contributions from all players!
-If you have a more efficient approach or a new script to share:
+If you have a more efficient approach or a new strategy, please submit a pull request or reach out to us on Discord.

-1. Fork this repository
-2. Create a new branch for your script
-3. Add your script to the appropriate folder
-4. Update the folder's README.md with benchmarks and functionality description
-5. Submit a pull request with a clear description of your changes

-Please ensure your code is well-commented and include any necessary instructions for use.

-Important notes for contributors:
-- Please use the style defined in `style.md`.
-- You can also send your code or ask any questions on Discord: **flekay**

-## Record Holders

-This collection includes scripts that have achieved #1 records in various categories.
-Check the individual folder READMEs for detailed benchmarks and performance information.

-## Disclaimer

-These scripts are community-created content and are not officially affiliated with or endorsed by the creators of "The Farmer Was Replaced".
-Use at your own discretion and in accordance with the game's terms of service.

 ## License